AlbertoFormaggio1/Where-Am-I/Readme.md

 ChartFragment displays a chart for the altitude and a map showing for latitude and longitude, showing the data registered in the last 5 minutes.
 The data are collected every 5 seconds.

-More information can be found in the file [Relazione Progetto 6CFU.pdf](https://github.com/AlbertoFormaggio1/Where-Am-I/blob/master/Relazione%20Progetto%206CFU.pdf) (in italian)
+Further information can be found in the file [Relazione Progetto 6CFU.pdf](https://github.com/AlbertoFormaggio1/Where-Am-I/blob/master/Relazione%20Progetto%206CFU.pdf) (in italian)